zanlik1977/coding-challenge/README.md

     You can run the server simply with `go run .` in the projects directory.
     You can run the tests simply with `go test` in the projects directory.

+## Final note

+    Overall, I have enjoyed working on this challenge.
+    Also, I'm aware I could have done a better job with error handling and perhaps some methods could be broken into more.....